-Schäufele (Schaufele translates to small shovel) is a traditional dish that is mainly served in the my hometown Würzburg and the Frankonian region of Germany.
+Schäufele (Schaufele translates to small shovel) is a traditional dish that is mainly served in the my hometown Würzburg and the Franconia region of Germany.
 Every year, at my class reunion, I treat myself to this meal when meeting at a restaurant with my former class mates.
 When finished cooking, it resembles something between grilled pork shank and pork chops.
-Crispy and juicy, it is my favorite meal when in Lower Frankonia.
+Crispy and juicy, it is my favorite meal when in Lower Franconia.

 Rinse the meat under cold running water and pat dry with paper towels.

 Make criss-cross slashes on top of rind, spaced 1 cm apart, to make diamond-shaped patterns and season the pork generously by with salt.

 Rub the bottom with salt, pepper and caraway seeds (top rind just salt) and place it into a roasting pan, with its rind facing upward.

 Scatter the shredded veggie around it and roast it in an oven, preheated earlier to 325 F or 160 degrees C, until it is browned about 2 to 3 hours.
 While cooking, pour in enough chicken broth so that 2 cm of the pork remains submerged in it.

 Keep basting it with the pan drippings from time to time in order to prevent the rind from becoming too dark and keep it moist.

 About 20 to 15 minutes before the cooking time is over, pour the beer (can be mixed with honey) all over the pork and pop it back into the oven and glaze at 450 F or 230 C